Environment and Climate Regulation Comparative Guide

 1.2 Which bilateral and multilateral instruments on environment and climate regulation have effect in your jurisdiction?

-The federal government has negotiated bilateral agreements with specific provinces concerning the administration of environmental law regimes.
-The Canadian Environmental Protection Act, 1999 authorises federal-provincial agreements concerning the administration of the act.
-Such agreements include, for example:
+- the Convention on International Trade in Endangered Species of Wild Fauna and Flora 1975;

+- the Ramsar Convention on Wetlands of International Importance especially as Waterfowl Habitat 1975;

-- the Canada and Saskatchewan Agreement for the Canadian Environmental Protection Act; and
+- the Vienna Convention for the Protection of the Ozone Layer 1985;

+- the Montreal Protocol on Substances that Deplete the Ozone Layer 1987;

 1.3 Which bodies are responsible for enforcing the applicable laws and regulations?
 What powers do they have?
 To what extent do they cooperate?
 What are the mechanisms for cooperation?